101companies/101worker/predicates/README.md

 # Predicates

 The predicates will be executed by the predicate101 module of the worker.
 They will be referenced over the predicate constraint in the 101language.
-The rule bellow would execute the dotNetImport/predicate.py with the argument: "System.Xml" :
+The rule bellow would execute the dotNetImport/predicate.py with the argument: "System.Xml".
+We are usinge the language constraint here rather than the suffix one.
+We would like to encourage you to do the same in predicate rules if applieable:
 ```
  {
     "predicate": "dotNETImport",